Devon Energy

-Devon Energy Corporation is a company engaged in hydrocarbon exploration in the United States.
-It is organized in Delaware with operational headquarters in the 50-story Devon Energy Center in Oklahoma City, Oklahoma.
+Devon Energy Corporation is an American company engaged in hydrocarbon exploration.
+It is organized in Delaware with headquarters in Houston, Texas.
 Its operations are in the Delaware Basin, Eagle Ford Group, and the Rocky Mountains (Williston Basin and Powder River Basin).

-The company is ranked 267th on the Fortune 500 and 607th on the Forbes Global 2000.
+The company was ranked 259th on the Fortune 500 in 2026, while Coterra Energy, newly acquired that May, was ranked 496th.
+It is also ranked 607th on the Forbes Global 2000.

-As of December 31, 2024, the company had proved reserves of 2155 e6BOE, of which 42% was petroleum, 29% was natural gas liquids, and 29% was natural gas.
+As of December 31, 2025, the company had proved reserves of 2428 e6BOE, of which 40% was petroleum, 30% was natural gas liquids, and 30% was natural gas.

 History

 Devon was founded in 1971 by John Nichols (1914-2008) and his son, J. Larry Nichols.
 In 1988, the company became a public company via an initial public offering.

 In October 2012, the company completed construction of its current headquarters, the 50-story Devon Energy Center in Oklahoma City, Oklahoma and closed its office in the Allen Center in Downtown Houston.

 In February 2016, Devon announced plans to lay off 1,000 employees, including 700 in Oklahoma City, and cut its quarterly dividend to $0.06 per share due to low prices of its products.
 In 2021, it instituted a fixed plus variable dividend structure that resulted in a record high dividend.